 The Hemp herb belongs to the Cannabis genus.
 The largest producer of hemp herb is China.
-It is a fast growing plant.
-Its oil, seeds, fiber and nuts are useful It is refined into products such as hemp oil, resin, wax, cloth, rope, paper, fuel and pulp.
+It is a fast-growing plant.
+Its oil, seeds, fiber, and nuts are useful It is refined into products such as hemp oil, resin, wax, cloth, rope, paper, fuel, and pulp.
 Other varieties of Cannabis Sativa are used by drug users.
 Hemp is the oldest source of medicines and food.
 Many times, hemp is confused with the cannabis plant which is a source of the drugs marijuana and Hashish.
-All the three products, Marijuana, Hemp and Hashish can contain Tetrahydrocannabinol (THC).
+All three products, Marijuana, Hemp, and Hashish can contain Tetrahydrocannabinol (THC).
 In humans, this compound produces psychoactive effects.
 Hemp contains many antioxidants, carotene, phospholipids, phytosterols, and protein.
-It also contains minerals such as sulfur, iron, zinc, potassium, calcium, magnesium and phosphorus.
-Hemp seed oil also contains vitamin A, B1, B2, B3, B6, C, D and E. Hemp is often called a cash crop.
+It also contains minerals such as sulfur, iron, zinc, potassium, calcium, magnesium, and phosphorus.
+The hemp seed oil also contains vitamins A, B1, B2, B3, B6, C, D, and E. Hemp is often called a cash crop.
 Hemp contains essential fatty acids such as Omega 6 and Omega 3.

 Hemp is one of the earliest domestic plants.
 From over 12000 years, it has been cultivated by many civilizations.
 In China it was used to make shoes, clothes and ropes and in 2800 BC its cultivation for fiber was recorded.
 The 1500ssaw it planted in Chile and in the 1600s it was planted in North America.
 Under the marijuana act, it is illegal to cultivate Hemp in the United States.
 The Hemp plant is the oldest cultivated plant in the whole world.